best-practice-and-impact/ons-spark/ons-spark/spark-concepts/spark-application-and-ui.md

 Finally, let's take a look at the stages and tasks for the latest job in the Spark UI and have and see an example of identifying a performance issue, how to solving it, and finding evidence of improvement.

-The `.toPandas()`/`collect()` job has two stages because the `.groupBy().agg()`/`group_by()%>%summarise()` command is a wide transformation.
+The `.toPandas()`/`collect()` job has two stages because the `.groupBy()`[`.agg()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.agg.html)/`group_by() %>% `[`summarise()`](https://dplyr.tidyverse.org/reference/summarise.html) command is a wide transformation.
 In the first stage the data is read in, a new column added and then the dataset is aggregated.
 This stage has 2 tasks because the `rescue` DataFrame has 2 partitions.
 The second stage in this job moves the data from the cluster to the CDSW session.
-This stage has 200 tasks, because `aggregated_spark` has 200 partitions, more on why this is the case in the **Partitions article**.
+This stage has 200 tasks, because `aggregated_spark` has 200 partitions, more on why this is the case in the [Partitions](../spark-concepts/partitions).
 A screenshot of the *Stage details* for these tasks is below.

 ![Task information for 200 tasks](../images/spark_app_200_tasks.png)

 As we're running in local mode with 2 cores (or threads), the processing of these 200 tasks took place on the driver.
 The tasks seem to show relatively poor performance, which is indicated by the non-green colours in the timeline.
 Also by comparing the *Duration* (useful processing time) metrics with that of *Scheduler Delay* and *Task Deserialization Time* in the *Summary Metrics* table.
 Would we get better performance if the `aggregated_spark` DataFrame had fewer partitions?
-Let's try to improve the performace by reducing the number of partitions from 200 to 2.
+Let's try to improve the performance by reducing the number of partitions from 200 to 2 with [`.coalesce()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrame.coalesce.html)/[`sdf_coalesce()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/sdf_coalesce.html):
 ````{tabs}
 ```{code-tab} py
 aggregated_spark = rescue.groupBy("cost_group").agg(F.count("incident_number").alias("count")).coalesce(2)